OliverHennhoefer/unquad/docs/source/contributing.md

-# Contributing to unquad
+# Contributing to nonconform

-We welcome contributions to unquad!
+We welcome contributions to nonconform!
 This guide will help you get started.

 ## Types of Contributions